khadas/khadas_docs/linux/source/vim4/BootIntoUpgradeMode.md

 1. Refer this [guide](SetupSerialTool.html) to setup your serial tool for VIM4.
 2. Once again, make sure you've done the correct connections and setup.
-3. Hit 'SPACE' key at the moment of bootup to stop autoboot.
+3. Hit `SPACE` key at the moment of bootup to stop autoboot.
 This step will let VIM4 boot into U-Boot Mode.
 4. Type `run update` in the terminal of U-Boot as below.
 You will see the sys-led turn ON when you've entered Upgrade Mode.

 </div>